elixir-lang/elixir/README.md

 [![Travis build](https://secure.travis-ci.org/elixir-lang/elixir.svg?branch=master
 "Build Status")](https://travis-ci.org/elixir-lang/elixir)

 Elixir is a dynamic, functional language designed for building scalable and maintainable applications.

 For more about Elixir, installation and documentation, [check Elixir's website](http://elixir-lang.org/).

+## Announcements

+New releases are announced in the [announcements mailing list](https://groups.google.com/group/elixir-lang-ann).
+All security releases [will be tagged with `[security]`](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).

 ## Compiling from source